percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    .. note::

-       Prior to |PXB| 8.0.22-15.0, using a `safe-slave-backup` stops the SQL replica thread after the InnoDB tables and before the non-InnoDB tables are backed up.
+       Prior to *Percona XtraBackup* 8.0.22-15.0, using a `safe-slave-backup` stops the SQL replica thread after the InnoDB tables and before the non-InnoDB tables are backed up.

-       As of |PXB| 8.0.22-15.0, using a `safe-slave-backup` option stops the SQL replica thread before copying the InnoDB files.
+       As of *Percona XtraBackup* 8.0.22-15.0, using a `safe-slave-backup` option stops the SQL replica thread before copying the InnoDB files.

 .. option:: --lock-ddl-per-table